 The peppers are still producing like crazy.
 They handle cooler weather better than the rest of the summer veggies.
 I’ll wait until it is going to get down to 32 before I strip off all the peppers still on the plant.
 See Peppers are for every taste and garden and Preserving peppers for growing and preserving info.
 For my favorite plants, I will bring indoors to overwinter.
 They will continue to flower and fruit for weeks in the unheated garage and have a jump on production in the spring.
 Peppers, tomatoes and eggplant are all tropical perennials.

 I am still getting many tomatoes.
-Froze 4 quarts of fresh tomatoes so far this week and have another 2 quarts on the counter.
-Sometime this month when it is a nice cool, crisp day, I’ll go through the freezer and take all the frozen tomatoes from 2015 and make them into sauce.
+Froze 2 quarts of fresh tomatoes so far this week and have another quart on the counter.
+I typically wait until it is nice and chilly to start canning.
+I'll take all of last year's frozen tomatoes and make into sauce for the winter.
 I like waiting until it is cooler before canning!
 Preserving the tomato harvest

 Now is also a great time to divide any perennials you have, whether they be herbs, edibles or ornamentals.
 This will give them all fall and winter to put down strong roots.
 Perennial greens are always the first up in the spring.
 Midwest Perennial Vegetable Garden

-It is still not too late to transplant fall crops like cold hardy types of lettuce, cabbage, chard, pak choi, broccoli, kale, parsley or perennial herbs.
-Try your local nursery for fall transplants.
+It is still not too late to transplant fall crops like cold hardy types of lettuce, cabbage, chard, pak choi, broccoli, kale, parsley, garlic, onions or perennial herbs.

 Now is the time to order your mini greenhouse to extend the season.
 I’ll put mine out over the greens in my Earthboxes sometime this month to keep the lettuce and greens going all winter.
 Preparing for a hard freeze